 One critical advantage of using CP-DRL is its \textit{scalability}.
 More specifically, the approach is designed to handle variable sizes of stakeholders $N$ and resources $K$ while preserving the number of aggregated count states constant for a given WCMDP.
 By normalizing inputs to fixed-size proportions, the network can seamlessly adapt to different scales, {making it highly adaptable.} Moreover, the fixed-size inputs allow \textit{flexibility} that the neural network is trained once and used in multiple tasks with various numbers of stakeholders and resource limitations.

-\section{Experimental Results}
+\section{EXPERIMENTAL RESULTS}

 We apply our methods to the machine replacement problem \citep{delage2010percentile, akbarzadeh2019restless}, providing a scalable framework for evaluating the CP-DRL approach as problem size and complexity increase.
-We focus on a single resource ($K = 1$) and binary action ($A = 2$) for each machine, allowing validation against the Whittle index policy for RMABs \citep{whittle1988restless}. {We applied various DRL algorithms, including \textit{Soft Actor Critic} (SAC), \textit{Advantage Actor Critic} (A2C), and \textit{Proximal Policy Optimization} (PPO).
+We focus on a single resource ($K = 1$) and binary action ($A = 2$) for each machine, allowing validation against the Whittle index policy for RMABs \citep{whittle1988restless}. {We applied various DRL algorithms, including \textit{Soft Actor Critic} (SAC), \textit{Twin Delayed DDPG} (TD3), and \textit{Proximal Policy Optimization} (PPO).
 Among these, PPO algorithm \citep{schulman2017proximal} consistently delivers the most stable and high-quality performance.
 We thus choose PPO as the main algorithm for our CP-DRL approach (see Section \ref{sec:count-based-NN}).
-Our code is provided on Github\footnote{ \url{https://anonymous.4open.science/r/GGF-WCMDP}}.}
+Our code is provided on GitHub.\footnote{ \url{https://github.com/x-tu/GGF-wcMDP}.}}

 \textbf{Machine Replacement Problem \quad} The problem consists of $N$ identical machines following Markovian deterioration rules with $S$ states representing aging stages.
 The state space $\Sn$ is a Cartesian product.
-At each decision stage, actions $\a$ are applied to all machines under the resource constraint, with action $a_n$ representing operation (\textit{passive} action 0) or replace (\textit{active} action 1).
-Resource consumption $d_{n}(a_n)$ is 1 for replacements and 0 for operation, with up to $b$ replacements per time step.
-Costs range from 0 to 1, transformed to fit the {reward representation} by multiplying by -1 and adding 1.
+At each decision stage, actions $\a$ are applied to all machines under resource constraints, with action $a_n$ representing operation (\textit{passive} action) or replacement (\textit{active} action).
+Resource consumption $d_{n}(a_n)$ is 1 for replacements and 0 for operations, with up to $b$ replacements per time step.
+The costs range from 0 to 1, transformed to fit the {reward representation} by multiplying by -1 and adding 1.
 Machines degrade if not replaced and remain in state $S$ until replaced.
-Refer to Appendix \ref{appendix:mrp-parameter} for cost structures and the transition probabilities.
-We choose the operational and replacement costs across two presets to capture different scenarios (see Appendix \ref{appendix:cost} for details): \textit{i) Exponential-RCCC} and \textit{{ii)} Quadratic-RCCC}.
+Refer to Appendix \ref{appendix:mrp-parameter} for cost structures and transition probabilities.
+We choose operational and replacement costs across two presets to capture different scenarios (see Appendix \ref{appendix:cost} for details): \textit{i) Exponential-RCCC} and \textit{{ii)} Quadratic-RCCC}.